 Whether it be for Valentine’s Day, a marriage proposal, a wedding anniversary or just a romantic weekend away with your loved one, these are our ultimate romantic getaway destinations in Europe.
 We decided to select the slightly offbeat places for a city break in Europe and not the typical cities of love that most people visit with thousands of other people at a time.

-The 9 best offbeat romantic getaways in Europe
+The best romantic getaways in Europe

 Lucerne in Switzerland